 *This post contains affiliate links.
 Please see our disclosure policy.

-- A few hours or days before you want to do this experiment make some ice using the silicone LEGO molds.
+A few hours or days before you want to do this experiment make some ice using the silicone LEGO ice mold.
 You can either make regular clear ice or add some food coloring to the water before freezing to make colorful LEGO ice minifigures like we did!

-- When fully frozen, drop the ice into a cup of cold water.
+- Drop the ice LEGO minifigure into a cup of cold water.
 (The colder the water the longer your LEGO guys will last before melting!)
 Notice how the ice floats on top.

 - Place the piece of string or yarn across the top of the LEGO ice.

 - Sprinkle some salt on top of the string and ice.
 Be generous with the salt.
 Wait for one minute.